Extreme poverty: USAID

-In terms of specific programming, USAID works in a variety of fields from preventing hunger, reducing HIV/AIDS, providing general health assistance and democracy assistance, as well as dealing with gender issues.
-To deal with food security, which affects roughly 842 million people (who go to bed hungry each night), USAID coordinates the Feed the Future Initiative (FtF).
+In terms of specific programming, USAID worked in a variety of fields from preventing hunger, reducing HIV/AIDS, providing general health assistance and democracy assistance, as well as dealing with gender issues.
+To deal with food security, which affects roughly 817 million people (who go to bed hungry each night), USAID coordinates the Feed the Future Initiative (FtF).
 FtF aims to reduce poverty and under-nutrition each by 20% over five years.
+However, in 5 years, it did not reach the requirements for both poverty & under-nutrition.
 Because of the President's Emergency Plan for AIDS Relief (PEPFAR) and a variety of congruent actors, the incidence of AIDS and HIV, which used to ravage Africa, reduced in scope and intensity.
 Through PEPFAR, the United States has ensured over five million people have received life-saving antiviral drugs, a significant proportion of the eight million people receiving treatment in relatively poor nations.

-In terms of general health assistance, USAID has worked to reduce maternal mortality by 30%, under-five child mortality by 35%, and has accomplished a host of other goals.
-USAID also supports the gamut of democratic initiatives, from promoting human rights and accountable, fair governance, to supporting free and fair elections and the rule of law.
+In terms of general health assistance, USAID had worked to reduce maternal mortality by over 30%, under-five child mortality by over 35%, and has accomplished a host of other goals.
+USAID also supported the gamut of democratic initiatives, from promoting human rights and accountable, fair governance, to supporting free and fair elections and the rule of law.
 In pursuit of these goals, USAID has increased global political participation by training more than 9,800 domestic election observers and providing civic education to more than 6.5 million people.
-Since 2012, the Agency has begun integrating critical gender perspectives across all aspects of its programming to ensure all USAID initiatives work to eliminate gender disparities.
-To do so, USAID seeks to increase the capability of women and girls to realize their rights and determine their own life outcomes.
-Moreover, USAID supports additional programs to improve women's access to capital and markets, builds theirs skills in agriculture, and supports women's desire to own businesses.
+From 2012 to 2025, the Agency had begun integrating critical gender perspectives across all aspects of its programming to ensure all USAID initiatives work to eliminate gender disparities.
+To do so, USAID sought to increase the capability of women and girls to realize their rights and determine their own life outcomes.
+Moreover, USAID supported additional programs to improve women's access to capital and markets, builds theirs skills in agriculture, and supports women's desire to own businesses.